ccburks353/Riparian-Buffer-Zone-Assignment/README.md

 # Riparian Buffer Zone Assignment
- quantify the effect repirian vegetation cover has of micro-invt. species richness
+ quantify the effect riparian vegetation cover has of microinvt. species richness